-- You outlined what this change is about including the reason for the change and what changed
+- You described what this change is about, and the reason for the change

 Apart from that, you, as the code author, should run through the same code review checklist as the reviewer.

 Code Review Checklist for Code Reviewer

 As a code reviewer, it is your task to look for the most important issues first.
-It is easier to get hung-up in nitpicking.
-But, that’s not good.
+It is easier to get hung up on nitpicking.
+But that’s not good.

 In one of our large studies at Microsoft, we investigated what great code review feedback looks like.
 We clearly saw that comments revealing larger structural or logical problems are perceived as much more valuable than comments that focus on minor issues.

 This is where code review checklists come into play.
 A great checklist directs your attention to the important and most valuable issues.
-Below you find the checklist that I use also during my code review workshops.
-It is divided into ten separate sections.
+Below you will find the checklist that I also use during my code review workshops.
+It is divided into ten sections.
 Each section guides you through several questions.
 So, let’s start: